nkymut/Electronics-As-Material/readme.md

 **Avoid using pins `0` and `1` for reading capacitive touch sensors as those are also used for Serial communication**

-Use the following [example code](code/touchSensor) for this circuit.
+Use the following [example code](https://app.arduino.cc/sketches/64bc9378-c446-4391-9a9d-1a90508344e3?view-mode=preview) for this circuit.
 In order to upload this code example, you will need to install the CapacitiveSensor library.
 In the Arduino IDE, go to Sketch > Include Library > Manage Libraries.
 Search for "CapacitiveSensor" by Paul Bagder, Paul Stoffregen, and install it.

+<iframe src=https://app.arduino.cc/sketches/64bc9378-c446-4391-9a9d-1a90508344e3?view-mode=preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>

 How does capacitive touch sensing work?
 Capacitors are two conductive plates separated by an insulator.
 A capacitive touch sensor is typically one plate of that capacitor that is charged up; with the other "plate" being the earth (the literal ground).
 Humans, through our skin, extend the ground and changes the charging rate of the capacitor.
 By observing the rate at which a conductive plate charges up, a microcontroller can sense touch.
 More information [here](https://www.bareconductive.com/news/what-is-capacitive-sensing/).